onep1xel/TheAccessAgency/content/accessible-tourism.md

     - Ensuring visitor materials are provided in an accessible format
     - Investing in quick access wins (like proving a clear path of travel)
     - Ensuring planned, new developments are accessible
-    - Providing employees with the confidence to eguage with different and disbled visitors
+    - Providing employees with the confidence to engage with different and disabled visitors
     - Marketing your accessibility and inclusive approach

     To find out more, you can see a video from our presentation on [Marketing Accessibility](/resources) Marketing Access here.
-    If you want to get started with a self-assessment, you can find a basic checklist here
+    If you want to get started with a self-assessment, you can find a basic [checklist here](https://www.example.com)

-    We’ve got some great reading in our resources section.
+    We’ve got some great reading in our [resources section](https://www.example.com).

+- block: quote
+  background:  "#9fcbe9"
+  color: dark # light dark muted
+  padding: both
+  quote: Smart brands will adapt to the changing demands of aging customers, the wealthiest demographic in human history.
+  author: Rich Donovan, Return on Disability